More information on how to request an EHCP

-- Evidence of the child or young person academic rate of progress
+- Evidence of the child or young person's academic progress

-- Information about the nature, extent and context of the child or young person SEN
+- Information about the nature, extent and context of the child or young person's SEN

 - Evidence of the action already being taken by the school to meet their needs

-- If your child is over 18 years, whether remaining in education or training would help them to progress and help them make a successful transition to adult life
+- If your child is over 18 years, whether remaining in education or training would help them to progress and help them make a successful transition into adult life

 If an EHC assessment is agreed professionals working with you and your family will submit reports.
 The professionals could be:

 - A SENCO from your child's school (Special Educational Needs Coordinator)

 - Social Worker (if already involved)

 Once the reports are completed by the professionals the information is gathered together and the case goes to a panel meeting where the decision is made as to whether the child will receive the EHC Plan.